Sure Dividend

 Business Overview

-CT Real Estate Investment Trust (CT REIT) is a closed-end real estate investment trust that owns commercial properties primarily located in Canada.
+CT Real Estate Investment Trust (CT REIT) is a closed-end investment trust that owns commercial properties in Canada.

-Its portfolio is comprised of over 370 properties totaling approximately 31 million square feet of gross leasable area, consisting primarily of net lease retail properties located across Canada.
+Its portfolio comprises over 375 properties totaling approximately 31 million square feet of gross leasable area, primarily of net lease retail properties across Canada.

-CT REIT is a leading net lease REIT in Canada that greatly benefits from its relationship with Canadian Tire Corporation, its most significant tenant and controlling unitholder.
+CT REIT is a leading net lease REIT in Canada that significantly benefits from its relationship with Canadian Tire Corporation, its most significant tenant and controlling unitholder.

-This close association and alignment is a key competitive advantage, which provides important insight into real estate acquisitions and development opportunities.
+This close association and alignment are a key competitive advantage, providing important insight into real estate acquisitions and development opportunities.
 Such opportunities, combined with predictable rent hikes, are the primary growth drivers of CT REIT.

 CT REIT exhibits strong performance metrics.
 Its asset portfolio currently has an exceptionally high occupancy rate of 99.4%.